 "We are proud of the level of technology professionals and innovation that comes out of the Buffalo Niagara region and are very excited to be one of the companies driving that leadership," said Klein.
 "ATTO is looking forward to our next 25 years of helping to revolutionize the technology industry."

 For over 30 years, ATTO Technology, Inc. has been a global leader across the IT and media & entertainment markets, specializing in network and storage connectivity and infrastructure solutions for the most data-intensive computing environments.
 ATTO works with partners to deliver end-to-end solutions to better store, manage and deliver data.
-Working as an extension of customer’s design teams, ATTO manufactures host and RAID adapters, network adapters, storage controllers, Thunderbolt™ adapters, and software.
+Working as an extension of customer’s design teams, ATTO manufactures host adapters, network adapters, storage controllers, Thunderbolt™ adapters, and software.
 ATTO solutions provide a high level of connectivity to all storage interfaces, including Fibre Channel, SAS/SATA, iSCSI, Ethernet, NVMe, NVME over Fabrics and Thunderbolt.
 ATTO is the Power Behind the Storage.

 All trademarks, trade names, service marks and logos referenced herein belong to their respective companies.